vkaxcore/VKAX/doc/vkax-remote-procedure-calls.md

 * Code-style names like `params` are literal strings that appear in the JSON object.

-* "Type" is the JSON data type and the specific VKAX Core type.
+* "Type" is the JSON data type and the specific SPRINGBOK Core type.

 * "Presence" indicates whether or not a field must be present within its containing array or object.
 Note that an optional object may still have required children.